esi/esi-docs/docs/guides/map-data/index.md

     This problem can be mitigated by using 64-bit "double precision" floating point numbers.

-    In in 3D rendering or other situations where 64-bit numbers are unavailable, "Floating Origin" techniques can also avoid this problem.
+    In 3D rendering or other situations where 64-bit numbers are unavailable, "Floating Origin" techniques can also mitigate this problem.

 ## Example: 2D map